yuvan11/black-hat-go/chapter2/tcp-fast-scanner-sorted/README.md

         paralley, an anonymous function start running go func(){}().
 It has receiver channel **ports** which receives i as input.

-        After worker go routine invoked, it receives input from anonymous go routine and results channel assignes to 0 if no open ports and assignes to p(port which is open).
+        After worker go routine invoked, it receives input from anonymous go function and results channel assignes to 0 if no open ports and assignes to p(port which is open).

         Next line of anonoymous function, the for loop receives port input from the assigned signal from the worker go routine.